 You will need to show the government that you have sufficient funds to cover both the cost of living in Canada for one year (including housing, transportation, etc.), as well as the cost of tuition for your program of study for one year.
 This amount varies depending on your program of study, school, and location of study.

 Unfortunately, our International Student Program department cannot assist you with applying for a PhD program.
 Doctoral programs are highly personalized and heavily research-oriented.
 Due to the comprehensive knowledge of a subject required to apply for a PhD, our team cannot, in good faith, advise to this capacity.

 Our law firm offers support and guidance in securing authorization to study in Canada.
-All Canadian study permits grant holders the authority to work up to 20 hours per week while studying.
+All Canadian study permits grant holders the authority to work while studying.
+Recently, the Canadian government passed temporary measures to allow students to work over 40 hours a week, until December 2023.
 However, our law firm does not offer employment services as these are outside the scope of immigration law.

 Canadian educational institutions usually have a department designed to assist international students with finding housing, accommodations, and navigating student life.
 Our International Student Program team will ensure that clients are made aware of such services.
 However, it is outside of the score of our duties to directly assist clients with finding accommodations in Canada.

 This depends highly on your program of study.
 If you prefer certain areas of employment, your educational counsellor will most certainly consider this when researching which schools and programs are best for you!